MockingbirdME/Flax_RPG/idea.md

         - shield: vs melee and range (always active) Actions can grant temporary bonuses
         - defensiveStance: bonus vs melee attacks based on the parry secondary skill and equipped weapons.
-        - disengage: all free attacks made against you until the beginning of your next turn are made two two levels of disadvantage.
+        - disengage: all free attacks made against you until the beginning of your next turn are made two two penalty dice.
         - dodge: bonus vs ranged attacks based on dodge secondary skill and movement?